-Products are generally shipped Free on Board ("FOB") from the Company's warehouse or drop shipped from the Company's Vendor FOB, at which time risk of loss and title passes to the purchaser.
+Products are generally shipped Free on Board ("FOB") from the Company's warehouse or drop shipped from the Company's vendor as FOB, at which time risk of loss and title passes to the purchaser.
+Sales are reported net of any discounts.
 Revenue is recognized when there is persuasive evidence of the arrangement, shipment or delivery has occurred, the price is fixed and determinable and collectability is reasonably assured.
 In some cases, the Company collects non-income related taxes, including sales and use tax, from its customers and remits those taxes to governmental authorities.
 The Company presents revenues net of these taxes.
-Shipping, delivery and handling fee income of approximately \$1,069,000 and \$1,028,000 for the years ended June 30, 2014 and 2013, respectively, are included in revenues in the consolidated financial statements.
+Shipping, delivery and handling fee income of approximately \$1,052,000 and \$1,069,000 for the years ended June 30, 2015 and 2014, respectively, are included in revenues in the consolidated financial statements.
 Shipping, delivery and handling costs are included in cost of sales.

-Individual franchise arrangements include a license and provide for payment of initial fees, as well as continuing royalties.
-Initial franchise fees are generally recorded upon the opening of the franchised store, which is evidenced by a certificate from the franchisee, indicating that the store has opened, and collectability is reasonably assured.
+Individual franchise arrangements include a license and provide for payment of initial franchise fees, as well as continuing royalties.
+Initial franchise fees are generally recognized upon the opening of the franchised store, which is evidenced by a certificate from the franchisee, indicating that the store has opened, substantial performance has been completed and collectability is reasonably assured.
 Continuing royalties represent regular contractual payments received for the use of the "DRYCLEAN USA" marks, which are recognized as revenue when earned, generally on a straight line basis.
-Royalty fees recognized during the years ended June 30, 2014 and 2013 were approximately \$169,000 and \$192,000, respectively.
-License and initial fees recognized in fiscal 2014 were approximately \$415,000.
-No such fees were recognized in fiscal 2013.
+Royalty fees recognized during the years ended June 30, 2015 and 2014 were approximately \$116,000 and \$169,000, respectively.
+License and initial fees recognized in fiscal 2015 and 2014 were approximately \$43,000 and \$415,000, respectively.